AlexGustafsson/systembolaget-api/README.md

-systembolaget-api  - a cross-platform solution for fetching and converting [Systembolaget's open APIs](https://www.systembolaget.se/api/) to JSON
+systembolaget-api  - a cross-platform solution for fetching and converting [Systembolaget's open APIs](https://www.systembolaget.se/api/) to JSON and XML
 ======

+> This is a friendly reminder that you're currently viewing a legacy branch.
+To get in on all the new features, head over [here](https://github.com/AlexGustafsson/systembolaget-api).

 The utility is an easy to use way of fetching Systembolaget's open APIs and converting them to JSON and XML.
 It's written in Go and is available via several cross-platform builds.